We'll show you how to avoid this flaw and write dialogues like the pros.

 You probably heard it many times already.
 Writing a screenplay is about showing - not telling.
 Why? because a movie is about pictures and a picture says more than 1000 words.

 You should therefore tell your story as much as possible in pictures rather than in words.
-And when you use dialogue, you should use it sparingly.
+Therefore the Golden Rule: Use Movie Dialogue Sparingly.

 What a script!: